prixt/soundsense-rs/README.md

 ## Why?
 1. To see if I could do it.
-2. Attempt to create a standalone application that doesn't require a Java runtime.
+2. Attempt to create a standalone application that doesn't require bloat (Java VM, C# VM, gtk, etc...).
    * Ultimately, you should only need one executable, the soundpack folder, and DF.

 ## Current Features
 * Plays sound reactive to what happens in DF.
-* Adjust sound volumes realtime.
+* Can adjust sound volumes realtime, by channel.
-* Major sound parameters from the original (stereo balance, random balance, etc.)
+* Most sound parameters from the original (stereo balance, random balance, etc.)
 * Custom ignore list, allowing user to customize which log patterns to ignore.
-* Minimalist.
-(Though not necessarily by choice).
+* Simple and Clean GUI.

 ## Command line parameters
 * __-l / --gamelog [GAMELOG_FILE] :__ preload the gamelog _(default: ".\gamelog.txt")_
 * __-p / --soundpack [PACK_DIR] :__ preload the soundpack _(default: ".\soundpack")_
 * __-i / --ignore [IGNORE_FILE] :__ preload the ignore list _(default: ".\ignore.txt")_
     * The ignore list is a simple text file, with each line being a regular expression.
 Any gamelog entries that match an expression in the ignore list will not be parsed.
-    * Warning: the regex must follow the [regex crate syntax](https://docs.rs/regex/#syntax).

 Example: